 Dianova is an international NGO composed of third sector foundations and associations operating on 4 continents.
-The Dianova Network contributes to the development of people, communities and organizations through different programmes and interventions in the social and humanitarian fields.
+The Dianova Network contributes to the development of people, communities and organizations through different programmes and interventions in the social, health and humanitarian fields.

 Dianova International has Special Consultative Status to the Economic and Social Council of the United Nations (ECOSOC), it is a registered civil society organization to the Organization of American States (OAS) and an official partner of UNESCO